 The Leader Cult in Communist Dictatorships.
 Stalin and the Eastern Bloc (Basingstoke: Palgrave, 2004).
 Co-edited with B. Apor, J. Behrends, A. Rees.

 The Relaunch of the Soviet Project, 1945-64, special issue of Slavonic and East European Review, 2: 2008.
 Co-edited with J. Fuerst, S. Morrissey.

 Policies and Practices of Transition in Soviet Education from Revolution to the End of Stalinism, special issue of History of Education, 2006.
 Co-edited with A Byford.

 ‘The Fire Burns On?
-The Fiery Revolutionaries Biographical Series and the Rethinking of Propaganda in the Early Brezhnev Era’, forthcoming, Slavic Review, 2015
+The Fiery Revolutionaries Biographical Series and the Rethinking of Propaganda in the Early Brezhnev Era’, Slavic Review, 74: 1 (2015): 32-56

 'Iurii Trifonov's Fireglow and the "Mnemonic Communities" of the Brezhnev Era', Cahiers du Monde Russe, 54, 1-2 (2014): 1-26